jolie/docs/basics/communication-ports/data_types.md

 ### Defining type nodes with reserved characters

-Attention

-This feature is available from Jolie 1.6.2.

 Sometimes you may need to define node names that contain special characters, such as @.
 In these cases, you need to put your node name between double quotes, as in the following example.

 ```text